dounai2333/CSNS-Chinese-Localization/README.md

 - Secondary development and issues / pull requests are always welcome!

+### One thing you have to know:
+This project is **no long support Season 9 updates and any update after that** (20 May 2021 and any after).

+Nexon have updated their code to protect file path, there is not much I can do.

+If you wanna try to decrypt, go for it: "f6a4e6657cb9a5b0dbaf78e0e8b7850e -> fixtrike/csnz.ico"

+That's all.
+Don't start new issue to report this bugs unless you know how to decrypt it.

 ### How to use?
 1. Make sure your game language is English
 2. Get cstrike_chn.nar from CSO China client